ajan890/Notes/SOCIOL 1/Week 6.md

 * "Until the first few decades of the 19th century, most of the world's population had no schooling whatsoever.
 * Educational systems are very modern institutions
 * The instruction of pupils within schools accompanied the processes of industrialization and urbanization
-* "As the industrial economy rapidly expanded... there was a great demand for specialized schooling that could produce [FILL]"
+* "As the industrial economy rapidly expanded... there was a great demand for specialized schooling that could produce an educated, capable workforce" (Giddens et al. 2021:379)
 * "In modern societies, people have to be furnished with basic competencies - such as reading writing, and calculating..."
 (379)
 * These competences are cultivated by a basic curriculum of language, history, math, and science.
 * Endowing a population with standard literacies.